Getting Started on the Hub

 Registering with the Hub

-Registering on the Local Contexts Hub can be done by clicking the Login button at the top of the page.
-You will register using an email address and create a username and password.
+When creating a profile on the Local Contexts Hub, you will register using an email address and create a username and password.

 The next step is to verify your email address.
 Click on the link in the email from no-reply@localcontextshub.org to log in to your newly created Local Contexts Hub profile.
 Check your spam or junk folder if you cannot find the email in your primary inbox.